Decomposing Global Feature Effects Based on Feature Interactions: GADGET-SD Results for COMPAS

 In addition to the results of GADGET based on PD presented in Section \ref{sec:real_world}, we also applied GADGET with the same settings based on SD.

-The effect plots for the four resulting regions are shown in Figure \ref{fig:compas_region_shap}.
-GADGET based on SD performs the same first split as for PD.
+The effect plots for the four resulting regions are shown in Figures \ref{fig:compas_root_shap} and \ref{fig:compas_region_shap}.
+GADGET based on SD finds the same first split as for PD.
 The second split is also executed according to the number of prior crimes, but the split value is lower than for PD (at $2.5$ instead of $4.5$).
-The total interaction-related heterogeneity reduction ($R^2_{Tot} = 0.87$) is also similar to that when PD is used.
-Note that Shapley values explain the difference between the the actual and average prediction.
+The total interaction-related heterogeneity reduction ($R^2_{Tot} = 0.87$) is also similar.
+Note that Shapley values explain the difference between the actual and average prediction.
 Hence, SD plots are centered, while Figure \ref{fig:compas_region} shows the uncentered regional PD plots.

-\paragraph{\normalfont\textit{Bikesharing Data Set.}} The results in Section \ref{sec:real_world} for the Bikesharing data set are based on a random forest.
-We chose this model based on the following selection process: For the underlying regression task, we selected the best-performing model out of a linear model, a random forest, and a tuned SVM with RBF kernel.
-As a baseline comparison, we also report the performance of a featureless model.
-The model selection was performed by a 5-fold cross-validation, where the hyperparameters cost $C$ and inverse kernel width $\sigma$ of the SVM were tuned via 3-fold cross-validation on the inner folds of the nested resampling approach.\footnote{For tuning, we used random search with 30 iterations on a search space of $2^{-12}$ to $2^{12}$ for each of the two hyperparameters.} We evaluate the learners' test performance on the outer folds based on the MSE an $R^2$.
-The random forest performed best and, hence, was chosen for further analyses.